ashankz/lambda-runtime-perf/README.md

-# aws-lambda-runtime-perfcomp
+# aws lambda language runtime performance comparison
  Performance comparison of Lambda runtimes - NodeJS, Python and Go

 This repo hosts AWS SAM based serverless projects to run performance tests on Lambda/API Gateway with different language runtimes: Python, Node and Go.
+The tests are conducted in as identical manner as possible.
+Each stack has a simple api endpoint that takes in a json item and writes it to a DynamoDB table.
+Lambda memory and DynamodB configurations are kept identical.

-To run and deploy the serverless stacks, navigate to individual language runtime folder and follow the steps in README.
+To deploy the serverless stacks and run tests, navigate to individual language runtime and tests folder, and follow the steps in README.

 ## Notes on test setup